 When new providers become involved, finding out how they relate to your existing health care team and how they complement them is valuable.
 Understanding what role they play will help you know who handles what as your healthcare circle continues to expand.

-6. If English isn't your first language and you find that the medical or healthcare words your team uses are hard to understand, ask if there are interpreter services available or information handouts available in your language
+6. If English isn't your first language and you find that the medical or healthcare words your team uses are hard to understand, ask if there are interpreter services or information handouts available in your language

 Understanding health care words, phrases and terms are hard enough for someone who is fluent in English and is just beginning to learn about their new health condition.
 Tack on English as a second language or a limited understanding of English on top of it and the confusion that may already exist amplifies even more.
 It's ok to ask your team if they have access to interpreters or have information in your preferred language.